Remke Spijkers (Uden, The Netherlands, 1973)

 My artwork can be seen at various exhibitions and has already been shown twice in the Gemeentemuseum The Hague.

-Apart from my autonomous work I also work on commissioned photography: geographic assignments, congresses, cultural events, classical concerts etc. My specialty is observing discreetly in often sensitive circumstances, working with natural light, and capturing those moments when something special happens.
+Apart from my autonomous work I also work on commissioned photography: corporate and social-cultural events.
+My specialty is observing discreetly in often sensitive circumstances, working with natural light, and capturing those moments when something special happens.
+Photos that tell a story.
 I twice had the honour to be asked to photograph Royal Highness Princess Beatrix.
-The images are used for exhibitions, websites and various printed materials, such as newspapers, books, annual reports and posters.
+The images are used for websites, social media and various printed materials, such as newspapers, books, annual reports and posters.
 Clients include De Volkskrant, The Irish Times, Natuurmonumenten, Municipality of Utrecht, the Dutch Wind Ensemble and various individuals.
 See Publications.